 Meet a Specialist: Yuna C. Larrabee, M.D.

-Dr. Yuna Larrabee, one of the newer physicians at Mass.
-Eye and Ear, grew up loving science and art.
+Dr. Yuna Larrabee at Mass.
+Eye and Ear grew up loving science and art.
 She always knew that she wanted to apply those interests to help people and positively influence them on an individual level.
 Having always enjoyed working with her hands, Dr. Larrabee gravitated to a career in surgery.
 Her specific interest in otolaryngology was confirmed during her time at Columbia University College of Physicians and Surgeons, where she earned her medical degree.

 During medical school, she was involved with research on the genetics of children who were born with cleft lip and palate disorders.
 Outside of the lab, she did fundraising for an organization called Smile Train.
 During her otolaryngology residency, she decided to specialize in facial plastic and reconstructive surgery, which combines her interests in art, problem solving, and surgery.
 She notes that her attention to detail and patience are great assets in the operating room.